 Check out his interview here.
 What’s really amazing is that Pascal mentions Jean-Jacques Sempé as one of his inspirations.
 I’ve been a huge fan of Sempé since high school, when my French teacher introduced us to the Petit Nicolas series.
 I’ve been collecting his books, and here’s a prior blog post about him.
 I’ve even traveled to see his art shows.
 (Crazy fangirl alert!)
 So when Pascal mentioned his admiration for Sempé, I whispered to myself, “I knew it!!!”
 Pascal’s work reminds me so much of Sempé’s illustrations, which I LOVE.

 Pascal and I have been corresponding about the interior illustrations for The Paper Kingdom, and they are absolutely splendid.
-I can’t want to reveal more details!
+I can’t wait to reveal more details!
 We’re meeting up soon to celebrate – should I break out some champagne from Veuve Clicquot or Taittinger or even…Dom Perignon??

 An interesting thing about being a writer of picture books is that you normally don’t have much input on the art.
 The publisher hires the illustrator, and the in-house art director works with the illustrator to bring the artwork to life for the story.
 The writer normally doesn’t see the artwork until it’s final, because publishers like to have the artist interpret the story in their own way, without the pesky writer butting in.